Evolution of Cosmological Total Energy Density and Transient Periods in Cosmology: Epochs and transitions periods

-At the matter-radiation equality Since the energy densities have different rate of growth/decay it is clear that the matter density equality does not last, in fact starting with radiation ratio higher than matter ratio (radiation-domination), then equality and finally the matter ratio becoming greater than radiation (matter-domination).
-In this brief epoch $\alpha=\beta+\gamma$ and in terms of fractional balance It follows that $0.25\le\alpha<0.5$ for $\delta\ne0$ (i.e non negligible $DDE$, recall that it interacts with $DM$ but this is compensated for in equal measure in equation (\ref{eqratio})).
+At the matter-radiation equality, Since the energy densities have different rates of growth/decay it is clear that the matter density equality does not last long, indeed starting with a radiation ratio higher than the matter ratio (radiation-domination), then equal and finally the matter ratio becoming greater than radiation (matter-domination).
+In this brief epoch $\alpha=\beta+\gamma$ and in terms of fractional energy balance It follows that $0.25\le\alpha<0.5$ for $\delta\ne0$ (i.e non-negligible $DDE$, recall that it interacts with $DM$ but this is compensated for in equal measure in equation (\ref{eqratio})).
 This yields here too $\xi<<1$.
 In general, $\delta$ is comparatively small in this transition and in standard analysis taken to be negligible.
 However, this is a simplifying assumption where caution is advised.